-To apply for EA bring a condemnation order to the nearest Department of Transitional Assistance (DTA) office, ask to see a worker from the Department of Housing and Community Development (DHCD), and tell them that city has condemned your apartment.
+To apply for EA bring a condemnation order to the nearest Department of Transitional Assistance (DTA) office, ask to see a worker from the Executive Office of Housing and Livable Communities (EOHLC), and tell them that city has condemned your apartment.

 If your household is not eligible for Emergency Assistance, there may be shelter beds available and operated by the Red Cross.
 Read more about resources from the Red Cross.